mfthomps/Labtainers/google/README.txt

 The ID can be any name, e.g.,
     ./create_vm.sh myname

-When prompted for an ssh passphase, leave it blank.
+One Linux/Mac, you will be prompted for an ssh passphase, leave it blank.
+On Windows, ignore the warnings about ssh keys.

 The create_vm script may take a while to run.
 The process is complete when you see “Labtainers is up.
-Point a local browser to localhost:6901” and perform the labs.
+Point a local browser to http://localhost:6901” and perform the labs.
 When prompted for a password in the browser, just click submit or OK, i.e., leave the password blank.
 The password for the labtainer user in the VM is labtainer.